Is There Such A Thing As A Good Death?

 - Meals available at reasonable rates; a variety of restaurants are located nearby

 Alive Hospice Residence Nashville is a 30-bed facility located in Midtown Nashville within minutes of several local hospitals.
-It is a freestanding facility with spacious patient rooms, kitchenettes, family gathering areas, children’s play area, a sanctuary, a library, a music room and a beautiful central courtyard.
+It is a freestanding facility with spacious patient rooms, kitchenettes, family gathering areas, children’s play area, a sanctuary, library, music room and a beautiful central courtyard.
 Meals are provided for patients and are available for visitors for a nominal cost.

 Alive Hospice’s Exceptional Service